RyanLeber/fire-physics-engine/README.md

 ## Contributing

 Small fixes and improvements are much appreciated.
 If you are considering larger contributions, feel free to contact me.
-If you find a bug or have an idea for a feature, please use our issue tracker.
-Before creating a new issue, please:
+If you find a bug or have an idea for a feature, please use the issue tracker.
-* Check if the issue already exists.
-If an issue is already reported, you can contribute by commenting on the existing issue.
-* If not, create a new issue and include all the necessary details to understand/recreate the problem or feature request.

 ### Creating A Pull Request